benmaier/ThredgeCorr/README.md

 ### First steps

-Create an instance of the generating class and then an edgelist.
+Create an instance of the network model.

 ```python
 from ThredgeCorr import get_networkx_graph